FilipeSsant/mylittlepokedex/README.md

 This app is made to show up my abilities with React Native using Expo to ease the publication and other things. **All resources used to develop here is used only for study.**

+This app show a listing of pokemons and their details, using [PokeApi](https://pokeapi.co) as API.

 ##

 Oi :)

 Esse aplicativo foi feito para mostrar minhas habilidades com React Native usando Expo para facilitar a publicação e outras coisas. **Todos os recursos utilizados aqui foram somente para estudo.**

+Esse aplicativo mostra uma listagem dos pokemons e seus detalhes, usando [PokeApi](https://pokeapi.co) como API.

 ## Preview (Pré Visualização)